unifiedjs/unified-engine/doc/options.md

 Want configuration files in a different format?
 Pass a `configTransform` function.
-It will be invoked with the parsed value from configuration files and the file path to the found file, and should return a config object (with `plugins` and/or `settings`).
+It will be called with the parsed value from configuration files and the file path to the found file, and should return a config object (with `plugins` and/or `settings`).